Table of Contents:

 There are 5 methods for cutting materials for sheet metal fabrication processes:

-• Shearing: This involves using straight-cutting blades to make straight-line cuts in sheet metal.
-It’s suitable for cutting large pieces quickly and is often used for simple shapes and straight edges.
+- Shearing: This process involves using straight-cutting blades to make straight-line cuts in sheet metal.
+It suits cutting large pieces quickly and is often used for simple shapes and straight edges.

 Step 2: Punching & Broaching